davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** This DAX expression is designed to calculate the cumulative sales amount up to a selected month in a report or visual.
 Here’s a breakdown of what it does in simple business terms:

 1. **Identify the Selected Month**: The expression starts by determining which month is currently selected in the visual.
-It uses the `MAX` function to find the highest month number from the 'DimDate' table, which represents the month currently being viewed or filtered in the report.
+It uses the `MAX` function to find the highest month number from the 'DimDate' table, which represents the month currently being viewed or filtered.

 2. **Calculate Cumulative Sales**: The main goal of this measure is to calculate the total sales amount from the beginning of the year up to and including the selected month.

-3. **Use of CALCULATE**: The `CALCULATE` function is used to modify the context in which the sales data is being evaluated.
-It allows us to change the filter context to include only the relevant months.
+3. **Use of CALCULATE**: The `CALCULATE` function is used to modify the context in which the sales amount is summed.
+It allows for more complex calculations by changing the filters applied to the data.

-4. **Filtering the Date Table**: Inside the `CALCULATE` function, the `FILTER` function is applied to the 'DimDate' table.
-The `ALLSELECTED` function ensures that any filters applied to the date table are respected, but it allows us to include all months up to the selected month.
-Specifically, it filters the dates to include only those where the month number is less than or equal to the selected month.
+4. **Filtering the Date Context**: Inside the `CALCULATE`, there is a `FILTER` function that adjusts the context to include all months from the start of the year up to the selected month.
+The `ALLSELECTED` function ensures that any other filters applied to the 'DimDate' table are respected, but it removes any filters that would limit the months to only those currently visible.

-5. **Summing Sales Amount**: Finally, the `SUM` function is used to total the `SalesAmount` from the `vw_Timesheet` table for all the months that meet the filter criteria (i.e., all months up to and including the selected month).
+5. **Summing Sales Amount**: Finally, the `SUM` function adds up the `SalesAmount` from the `vw_Timesheet` table for all the months that meet the criteria set by the filter.

-In summary, this DAX measure calculates the total sales from the start of the year up to the month that the user has selected in the report, allowing for a clear view of cumulative sales performance over time.
+In summary, this DAX measure calculates the total sales from the beginning of the year up to the month that is currently selected in the visual, allowing users to see cumulative sales performance over time.

 **`MSR_Cumulative_Revenue`**